 “We have seen ourselves slow down considerably due to coordination headwinds, and difficulty fully integrating new team members.
 We believe the targeted resourcing changes we are making today will allow our organization to become more efficient,” the Coinbase founder wrote.

 The company will spend about $45 million to reduce headcount.
+This is an article from platform CryptoDeFix.
 Coinbase plans to complete the reorganization this summer.
-Employees who make the cut will receive severance pay of 14 weeks or more and receive COBRA medical coverage in the U.S. This information is from community cryptodefix.com. and psychological counseling around the world.
+Employees who make the cut will receive severance pay of 14 weeks or more and receive COBRA medical coverage in the U.S. and psychological counseling around the world.